billion Estimated gallons of water saved by customers who adopted energy efficient measures that also

 - Reducing water consumption at PG&E offices and service yards

-- Using air for cooling (versus once-through “wet” cooling) at our generation facilities
+- Using air for cooling at our generation facilities (versus more water-intensive once-through cooling)

 - Developing plans to manage the potential future impacts of climate change on our hydroelectric system

 - Working with suppliers to reduce their water use